 In addition to trail maps and other information about the park’s history and features, the visitor center has a large raised-relief map of the park to help you visualize the journey.

-A dirt trail heads north from the parking area for a couple hundred feet where it comes to a T-junction with the Pacific Crest Trail.
+A dirt trail heads north from the parking area for a couple hundred feet, coming to a T-junction with the Pacific Crest Trail.
 Only turn left if you want to follow the PCT toward Canada.
-For the loop through Vasquez Rocks Natural Area Park, turn left.
-The Pacific Crest Trail will gain about 100 feet as it heads up a dirt incline behind some of Vasquez Rocks marquee formations.
-Juniper Trees add a bit of shade on the way up.
-At the top of this rise, you can peer through the rocks for a good view of the Famous Rocks just to the south, surrounded by other impressive outcroppings.
+For the loop through Vasquez Rocks Natural Area Park, turn right.
+The Pacific Crest Trail gains about 100 feet heading up a dirt incline behind some of Vasquez Rocks marquee formations.
+Juniper trees add a bit of shade on the way up.
+At the top of this rise, peer through the outcroppings for a good view of the Famous Rocks just to the south, surrounded by other impressive formations.
 While the hike is barely underway, you could easily be drawn off trail to climb up some of the rocks.

 Continuing down the backside of the hill, the PCT passes through the shadow of a tilted rock wall.
-Bear right at a junction below the rocks to stay on the Pacific Crest Trail as it passes through a picnic area east of the Famous Rocks.
-Proceed east through the Picnic Area (if you end up south of the parking area below the Famous Rocks, you’ve strayed from the PCT) and pass through a clump of juniper to come to a junction with a dirt 4X4 road.
+Bear right at a junction below the rocks to stay on the Pacific Crest Trail as it crosses a picnic area east of the Famous Rocks.
+Proceed east through the picnic area (if you end up south of the parking area below the Famous Rocks, you’ve strayed from the PCT) and cross a clump of juniper to come to a junction with a dirt 4X4 road.
 Turn right down this wide dirt road, following markers for the Pacific Crest Trail.

 The trail traces the top of a low, rounded ridge, presenting good views of the surroundings.
-To the west there are views of the Famous Rocks, which continue to transform as you see them from new angles.
-To the east, there are views over a canyon with red sandstone formations reminiscent of the desert in Utah.
+To the west are the Famous Rocks, which continue to transform as they are seen from new angles.
+To the east is a canyon with red sandstone formations reminiscent of the desert in Utah.

 Proceed down this ridge for 0.55 miles, staying to the right when the PCT is joined by another path from the Famous Rocks Area.
-There will be a sign marking the edge of a wildfire that hit this area in 2007 alongside a trail marker leading you down the right (west) side of the ridge.
+A sign marks the edge of a wildfire that hit this area in 2007.
+A trail marker leads down the right (west) side of the ridge.
 Take this trail and descend into a V-shaped gap in the terrain.
 Fins of sandstone jut out of the ridge on the other side.